mohammedterryjack/quran/README.md

 - ✅ play audio (arabic)
 - ✅ play audio (bible)
 - ✅ search by string,
+- ✅ host backend on heroku
+- ✅ reduce memory somehow
 - dropdown for chapter (quran and bible)
 - dropdown for verse (quran and bible)
-- ✅host backend on heroku
-- ✅reduce memory somehow
+- Audhubillah all three autoplay when going to verse which doesn't exist
+- rabbinic commentary alongside english translation of hebrew verse (i.e. ramban)

 ### Frontend (css/html/js)
+- ✅ implement minimalist design frontend
 - implement mock design frontend
 - user can link custom verses of Quran and Bible to a verse
+- favicon for quran = prophetic sandal
+- favicon for tanakh = hand of fatima